 Lots of companies do student discounts on IT products, books and more, so make sure you compare prices.
 Advice on IT discounts and software for Westminster students can be found on our IT discounts and free software page.

-Try to carefully manage how much you spend on social activities, as this can potentially become a major cost.
+Try to carefully manage how much you spend on social activities and items such as clothing, footwear and coffee, as this can really add up.
 Make the most of London's wide variety of student discounts when you have your NUS Extra card.

 International student blog